dikiaap/minimalist/README.md

 ## Support

-As you know, colorscheme in vim by default supports many programming languages.
+As you know, color scheme in vim by default supports many programming languages.
 At this time `minimalist` is looks beautiful & focused on:

 * C++